• Skip to primary navigation

 Using Cookie Stamps

 A cookie stamp kind of does double duty here.
-It cut out the cookie shape and also applys a decorative texture to the top of the cookie.
+It cuts out the cookie shape and also applies a decorative texture to the top of the cookie.
 This is an easy way to make your cookies look really beautiful!

 Using a Shortbread Cookie Pan